 1. Be Clear About Why You’re Messaging

-Recruiters on LinkedIn are responsible for sorting through lots of different messages.
+A recruiter on LinkedIn is responsible for sorting through lots of different messages.
 They typically already know within the first few lines whether you’re someone they’re interested in learning more about.
-Add some personalization to your message, and let them know the exact position that you’re looking for.
+The first thing when you message a recruiter on Linkedin is to add some personalization to your message.
+Let them know the exact position that you’re looking for.
 This shows drive and cuts through all the unnecessary fluff.

 2. Take Advantage of the Subject Line